tronprotocol/tronwallet-adapter/packages/adapters/ledger/README.md

 # `@tronweb3/tronwallet-adapter-ledger`

-This package provides an adapter to connect Ledger Wallet.
+This package provides an adapter for the Ledger Wallet.

 ## Usage